samjytan/Remote-Braking-System/README.md

 # Remote-Braking-System
-The code found in this file is used to wirelessly control a motor at the press of a button
+The code found in this repository is used to wirelessly control a motor at the press of a button